AJ-309/JHCodeExcercise/README.md

 ### Installations(Pre-reuisites)

 Install node.js and cypress
-1. Node.js
+1. Node.js (Version: v18.15.0)
 Step 1: Download Node.js Installer.
 In a web browser, navigate to https://nodejs.org/en/download/ Step 2: Install Node.js and NPM from Browser.
-Once the installer finishes downloading, launch it. ...
+Once the installer finishes downloading, launch it.
 Step 3: Verify Installation.
-2. Cypress
+2. Cypress (Version: latest version 12.7.0)
 Using NPM
 Step 1: To install Cypress using the npm (Node package manager) navigate to the project directory and execute the following command: npm init
 Step 2: Once done, run the command below to install Cypress.